 The first step in getting these messages across was the name.

 Almost uncomfortably needy, yet very much in line with the key concepts, the name Please Don’t Leave Me stuck out as a clear candidate.
-The wordmark is set in a slightly thickened version of the almost mundane Arial, all in uppercase to give the feeling to give it the feeling of a late night caps-lock text message.
-Underlined by the bold yellow color, it seems as much a call to action as it is a pleed.
+The wordmark is set in a slightly thickened version of the almost mundane Arial, all in uppercase to give it the feeling of a late night caps-lock text message.
+Underlined by the bold yellow color, it seems as much a call to action as a call for help.

 After considering different options, material was sourced from a recycling factory called Recover, outside Alicante, Spain.
 At Recover they receive literal tons of clothing waste every week, which is then sorted into their respective raw material, before being broken down to the longest textile fiber possible.